HelpMe-Pls/Life-Engineering/Frontend/JavaScript/class.md

 # super
 ## Calling the parent constructor
 - You need to call `super()` in the constructor of the child class before you can use `this`.
-The `super()` call ensures that the base class constructor is executed before we try to access `this` in the child class (which is important because the base class constructor is responsible for initializing the newly created object):
+The `super()` call ensures that the parent class constructor is executed before we try to access `this` in the child class (which is important because (in this case) the `Base` class constructor is responsible for initializing the newly created object):
 ```ts
 class Base {
   constructor() {